Attendance and Absences

-Students must be in attendance a minimum of forty-five (45) minutes in order to be counted present for a class.
-An absence (whether all day or period absence) is excused if it involves one of the above noted conditions.
+Students must be in attendance for at least half of the class period in order to be counted present for a class.
+An absence (whether all day or period absence) is excused if it involves one of the above-noted conditions.

 At absence 3, 6 and 9 the school will mail a letter home informing the parent/guardian of these absences.
 Teachers will also contact parents at these thresholds to encourage attendance and discuss other issues that may impact student performance.
 Teachers will also contact parents, in addition to the student's counselor, when a student is absent from class repeatedly.
 Students, who miss more than ten days in a class, whether excused or unexcused, will be subject to an attendance based failure (FF).
 Teachers do not assign a grade of FF.
 They report the grade earned, even if the student has exceeded 10 days and the administration will determine if an FF is warranted.
 An attendance based failure may be waived in extreme circumstances with an appeal submitted to the principal.

 Absence for Educational or Religious Reason and Pre-Approved Absences